-Domain - 5: Grammar (Editing)
+Domain - 5: Grammar (Editing).

 A meaningful paragraph or a passage may be given with some grammar mistakes in it.
-Pupils shall be asked to make necessary.
-Questions on grammar points should be covered in the textbook should be tessted contextually.
+Pupils shall be asked to make necessary corrections.
+Questions on grammar points covered in the textbook contextually.
 Avoid asking any discrete questions.